-Feature-tracking accuracies are approximately 2 times worse than algorithms based on other types of methods, as for example speckle-tracking (De Lange et al., 2007).
-They are not affected by low or absence of coherence, and they do not have a limit on the maximum measurable velocity magnitude, at least when applied to the range of velocities of the Greenland ice-sheets (< 13 km/y).
+The feature tracking accuracy is approximately 2 times worse than algorithms based on other types of methods, for example speckle-tracking (De Lange et al., 2007).
+They are not affected by low or absence of coherence, and they do not have a limit on the maximum measurable velocity magnitude, at least when applied to the range of velocities of the Greenland icesheet (< 13 km/y).